Skip to content

 Alocasia Dragon’s Tooth leaf with sharp tip and purple underside.

-Longiloba-type arrowhead with purple underside — usually faster than jewel types.
+Longiloba-type arrowhead leaf with purple underside, usually faster-growing than compact jewel types.

 Alocasia ‘Dragon Tail’

-• Most common confusion: frequently compared with Alocasia cucullata ‘Crinkles’ (and often sold interchangeably)
+• Most common mix-up: often compared with Alocasia cucullata ‘Crinkles’ and sometimes sold interchangeably

-• Alocasia cucullata ‘Crinkles’ is also widely mis-sold under the Latinised non-name “Alocasia triangularis” in the trade (specialist reporting).
+• Alocasia cucullata ‘Crinkles’ is also widely mis-sold under the Latinised non-name “Alocasia triangularis”.

 Narrow, curling Alocasia Dragon Tail leaf.